Norbert of Xanten: Canons Regular of Prémontré

+Archbishop of Magdeburg

 In 1126 Pope Honorius II appointed Norbert to the Archbishopric of Magdeburg, where he put into practice the precepts he instituted at Prémontré.
 Several assassination attempts were made as he began to reform the lax discipline of his see.
 He was instrumental in protecting the Church's rights against the secular power during the Investiture Controversy.

 In the schism following the election of Pope Innocent II in 1130, Norbert supported Innocent and resisted Antipope Anacletus II.
 In Norbert's last years, he was chancellor and adviser to Lothair II, the Holy Roman Emperor, persuading him to lead an army in 1133 to Rome to restore Innocent to the papacy.

 Veneration

 When Norbert died in Magdeburg on 6 June 1134, both the canons at the cathedral and the canons at St. Mary's Abbey claimed the body.
 The two parties resorted to Lothair III who decreed the body should be buried in the Norbertine Abbey.
 In 1524, Martin Luther preached in the city and, as a result, Magdeburg became a Protestant city.
 Numerous attempts were made over the centuries by the Abbey of Strahov in Prague to retrieve Norbert's body.
 Only after several military defeats at the hand of Emperor Ferdinand II was the abbot of Strahov able to claim the body.
 On 2 May 1627 the body was finally brought to Prague where it remains to this day, displayed as an auto-icon in a glass-fronted tomb.

 Norbert was canonized by Pope Gregory XIII in the year 1582, and his statue appears above the Piazza colonnade of St. Peter's Basilica in Rome.